FAQ's

 Why Use Working Dogs?
 With an acute sense of smell—five to 10 times stronger than a human’s—working dogs can detect minute traces of explosives or drugs and alert the handlers of their presence, Rolfe explained.

-But at the same time, dogs have the ability to inflict fear in an aggressor in a way a human—even if armed—often can’t, and will defend their handlers to the end.
+But at the same time, dogs can inflict fear in an aggressor in a way a human—even if armed—often can’t, and will defend their handlers to the end.
 “People see a dog and don’t want to mess with it,” said Staff Sgt.
-Andrew Mier, a military working dog trainer who has deployed to Southwest Asia three times as a handler—twice to Saudi Arabia and once to Qatar.
+Andrew Mier, a military working dog trainer who has deployed to Southwest Asia three times as a handler, twice to Saudi Arabia and once to Qatar.
 “A dog creates a strong psychological deterrent.”

 “We expect so much of them that we need them to be strong and athletic,” he said.
 “We want a high-strung dog with aggressive tendencies because that’s what the mission demands.”